Our Flower & Gift Shop

-When A Death Occurs
+When a Death Occurs

-- Do I have to have embalming?
+- Should I choose embalming?

 - Do I need to purchase a casket?

-- What type of service should we have?
+- What sort of funeral or memorial service should I plan?

 This process may include: